JohnEsleyer/brainvault/README.md

 </p>

 #  Introduction
-BrainVault is an advance markdown-based note-taking application that serves as your dedicated personal knowledge repository.
-With a focus on retention, this app sets itself apart by being more opinionated in its approach.
-BrainVault reimagines the concept of notes, treating them as flashcards rather than mere documents.
-Designed to store concise information snippets in a more simpler a way.
+An innovative note-taking application that combines the convenience of markdown-style writing with the functionality of a personal knowledge database presented in the form of flashcards.

 ### Screenshots